Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?: Temperature-dependent meson mass

-Neglecting the small change of $K^*$ mass with temperature~\cite{Kim:2020zae} and using $m_{K_{1}}$=1.27 GeV, $m_{K^{*}}$=0.892 GeV, and the temperature-dependent quark condensate from Ref.~\cite{Weise:2012yv}, the temperature dependence of $K_1$ mass is shown in Fig.~\ref{K1T}.
-It is seen that the $K_1$ mass at $T_C$ is about 1.1 GeV, instead of the same as the $K^*$ free-space mass of 0.892 GeV assumed in Ref.~\cite{Song:2010fk}, and then gradually increases to its free-space value of 1.27 GeV.
+where $\langle\bar q q\rangle_0$ is the quark condensate in the vacuum.
+Neglecting the small change of $K^*$ mass with temperature~\cite{Kim:2020zae} and using $m_{K_{1}}$=1.25 GeV, $m_{K^{*}}$=0.892 GeV, and the temperature-dependent quark condensate from Ref.~\cite{Weise:2012yv}, the temperature dependence of $K_1$ mass is shown in Fig.~\ref{K1T}.
+It is seen that the $K_1$ mass at $T_C$ is about 1.1 GeV, instead of the $K^*$ free-space mass of 0.892 GeV assumed in Ref.~\cite{Sung:2021myr}, and then gradually increases to its free-space value of 1.25 GeV.